2007 Caribbean Cup: Summary

 The first round produced some notable upsets.
-Guyana surprised many by dominating Group A, and Surinam qualified for the second round as well.
+Guyana surprised many by dominating Group A, and Suriname qualified for the second round as well.
 Group host Netherlands Antilles finished last by capturing a lone draw.
 Group B did not go to form, either; though Barbados fulfilled widely held expectations by winning, host Antigua & Barbuda produced a minor shock by also making it out of the group at the expense of St. Kitts & Nevis.
 St. Kitts had a late penalty kick to be taken by Atiba Harris that if made would have eliminated Antigua & Barbuda in the group's final game, but the Antiguan goalkeeper saved the penalty.
 Group C went to form, save only that the British Virgin Islands withdrew before group play started.
 Bermuda expectedly dominated the group.
 The shocker of the round, though occurred in Group D, where host Jamaica, widely considered the best national footballing side in the Caribbean, did not advance to the second round.
 Jamaica lost their second game to St. Vincent & Grenadines 2–1.
 Playing in the final game on the group's last day knowing they had to defeat Haiti by 3 goals to qualify, Jamaica could only muster a 2–0 victory, meaning that St. Vincent & Grenadines pulled the upset and advanced to the second round based on goals scored.
 Despite their loss to Jamaica, Haiti won the group based on goal differential.
 Host Cuba won Group E, with the Bahamas advancing as well by defeating a surprisingly competitive Turks & Caicos team.
 In Group F, the French departments of Martinique and host Guadeloupe carried on easily, with the host winning the group.